Gnosticism: Manichaeism

-Manichaeism was founded by the Prophet Mani (216–276).
-Mani's father was a member of the Jewish-Christian sect of the Elcesaites, a subgroup of the Gnostic Ebionites.
+Manichaeism was founded by Mani (216–276).
+Mani's father was a member of the Jewish Christian sect of the Elcesaites, a subgroup of the Gnostic Ebionites.
 At ages 12 and 24, Mani had visionary experiences of a "heavenly twin" of his, calling him to leave his father's sect and preach the true message of Christ.
-In 240–41, Mani travelled to the Indo-Greek Kingdom of the Sakas in modern-day Afghanistan, where he studied Hinduism and its various extant philosophies.
+In 240–241, Mani travelled to the Indo-Greek Kingdom of the Sakas in what is now Afghanistan, where he studied Hinduism and its various extant philosophies.
 Returning in 242, he joined the court of Shapur I, to whom he dedicated his only work written in Persian, known as the Shabuhragan.
-The original writings were written in Syriac Aramaic, in a unique Manichaean script.
+The original writings were written in Syriac, an Eastern Aramaic language, in a unique Manichaean script.

 Manichaeism conceives of two coexistent realms of light and darkness that become embroiled in conflict.
 Certain elements of the light became entrapped within darkness, and the purpose of material creation is to engage in the slow process of extraction of these individual elements.
 In the end, the kingdom of light will prevail over darkness.
 Manicheanism inherits this dualistic mythology from Zurvanist Zoroastrianism, in which the eternal spirit Ahura Mazda is opposed by his antithesis, Angra Mainyu.
 This dualistic teaching embodied an elaborate cosmological myth that included the defeat of a primal man by the powers of darkness that devoured and imprisoned the particles of light.

 According to Kurt Rudolph, the decline of Manichaeism that occurred in Persia in the 5th century was too late to prevent the spread of the movement into the east and the west.
 In the west, the teachings of the school moved into Syria, Northern Arabia, Egypt and North Africa.
 There is evidence for Manicheans in Rome and Dalmatia in the 4th century, and also in Gaul and Spain.
-From Syria it progressed still farther, into Palestine, Asia Minor and Armenia.
-The influence of Manicheanism was attacked by imperial elects and polemical writings, but the religion remained prevalent until the 6th century, and still exerted influence in the emergence of the Paulicians, Bogomils and Cathari in the Middle Ages, until it was ultimately stamped out by the Catholic Church.
+From Syria, it progressed further into Syria Palestina, Anatolia, and Byzantine and Persian Armenia.

+The influence of Manicheanism was attacked by imperial edicts and polemical writings, but the religion remained prevalent until the 6th century, and still exerted influence in the emergence of Paulicianism, Bogomilism, and Catharism in the Middle Ages, until it was ultimately stamped out by the Catholic Church.

 In the east, Rudolph relates, Manicheanism was able to bloom, because the religious monopoly position previously held by Christianity and Zoroastrianism had been broken by nascent Islam.
 In the early years of the Arab conquest, Manicheanism again found followers in Persia (mostly amongst educated circles), but flourished most in Central Asia, to which it had spread through Iran.
-Here, in 762, Manicheanism became the state religion of the Uyghur Empire.
+There, in 762, Manicheanism became the state religion of the Uyghur Khaganate.